spiceai/docs/spiceaidocs/docs/components/data-connectors/flightsql.md

 ## `params`

 - `flightsql_endpoint`: The Apache Flight endpoint used to connect to the Flight SQL server.
-- `flightsql_username` (optional): The username to use in the underlying Apache flight Handshake Request to authenticate to the server (see [reference](https://arrow.apache.org/docs/format/Flight.html#authentication)).
+- `flightsql_username`: Optional.
+The username to use in the underlying Apache flight Handshake Request to authenticate to the server (see [reference](https://arrow.apache.org/docs/format/Flight.html#authentication)).
 - `flightsql_password` (optional): The password to use in the underlying Apache flight Handshake Request to authenticate to the server.
 Use the [secret replacement syntax](../secret-stores/index.md) to load the password from a secret store, e.g. `${secrets:my_flightsql_pass}`.

 ## Auth Example